-As part of the Business Combination, the Company entered into Tax Receivable Agreements (the "TRA") with certain shareholders that requires the Company to pay to such shareholders approximately 85% of the tax savings the Company realizes as a result of (i) increases in tax basis in Authentic Brands' assets resulting from the redemption of existing preferred units of Authentic Brands, (ii) increase in tax basis resulting from the redemption of Common Units for consideration paid pursuant to the Business Combination Agreement, (iii) increases in tax basis resulting from thure exchanges of Common Units for shares of the Company's stock or cash pursuant to the Amended and Restated LLC Agreement, (iv) pre-existing tax attributes of the Blocker Corp as well as certain (v) other tax benefits related to entering into the TRA, including tax benefits attributable to payments under the TRA.
-Due to the uncertainty of various factors, we cannot estimate the likely tax benefits we will realize as a result of LLC Unitholders pursuant to the TRA, including upon a number of factors, including the timing of exchanges by the LLC Unitholders, the amount of gain recognized by such LLC Unitholders, the amount of gain recognized by such LLC Unitholders, the amount of gain recognized by such LLC Unitholders, the amount and timing of the taxable income we generate in the future, and the federal tax rates then applicable.
+As part of the Business Combination, the Company entered into Tax Receivable Agreements (the "TRA") with certain shareholders that requires the Company to pay to such shareholders approximately 85% of the tax savings the Company realizes as a result of (i) increases in tax basis in Authentic Brands' assets resulting from the redemption of existing preferred units of Authentic Brands, (ii) increase in tax basis resulting from the redemption of Common Units for consideration paid pursuant to the Business Combination Agreement, (iii) increases in tax basis resulting from future exchanges of Common Units for shares of the Company's stock or cash pursuant to the Amended and Restated LLC Agreement, (iv) pre-existing tax attributes of the Blocker Corp as well as certain (v) other tax benefits related to entering into the TRA, including tax benefits attributable to payments under the TRA.
+Due to the uncertainty of various factors, we cannot estimate the likely tax benefits we will realize as a result of LLC Unit exchanges, and the resulting amounts we are likely to pay out to LLC Unitholders pursuant to the TRA; however we estimate that such payments may be substantial.
+The actual amount and timing of any payments under the TRA will vary depending upon a number of factors, including the timing of exchanges by the LLC Unitholders, the amount of gain recognized by such LLC Unitholders, the amount and timing of the taxable income we generate in the future, and the federal tax rates then applicable.

 The Company has determined that it will record the TRA liability when probable and estimable.
 Given the uncertainty regarding the potential payments such that the timing is not fixed or determinable, any TRA liability will be recorded on an undiscounted basis consistent with general practice.
 The Company's TRA payments generally relate directly to DTAs that have been recorded in its financial statements subject to a full valuation allowance.
-These payments will relate to IRC §743(b) adjustments from the business combination, future exchanges, and Blocker Corp basis.
-In addition, the Company will be required to make a TRA payment for tax savings related to other tax attributes discussed above.
+These payments will relate to IRC \$743(b) adjustments from the business combination, future exchanges, and Blocker Corp basis.
+In addition, the Company will be required to make TRA payments for tax savings related to other tax attributes discussed above.
 In no circumstance, will the Company be required to make a TRA payment without a realized tax savings.